-What is the target class of extended Wagoneer and Grand Wagoneer models?
+What is the target class of the 2022 Jeep Wagoneer and Grand Wagoneer models?

 Both Jeep SUVs that wear the Wagoneer name are high-class full-size SUVs that deliver luxury packaging and exceptional off-road capabilities.
 With that in mind, Automotive News tells us the target for extended versions of these Jeeps will be the largest and plushest models in the market.
 That puts the Cadillac Escalade ESV, Chevrolet Suburban, GMC Yukon XL, and Lincoln Navigator L squarely in the crosshairs of these new Jeep models.

 When a vehicle is as large as these full-size SUVs, it’s hard to keep it under wraps.
 Jeep may not have wanted information leaked about extended-length versions of the Wagoneer and Grand Wagoneer, but it’s too late.
 New test models have been spotted on the roads of Detroit, performing testing runs last month.
 Because demand for these large SUVs is so high right now, these new versions should reach the market before the end of 2022.